EB888/kendama-hq-week4js/README.md

 <!-- _{Let people know what to do if they run into any issues or have questions, ideas or concerns.
 Encourage them to contact you or make a contribution to the code.}_ -->

-_If you have issues, questions, ideas or concerns, please contact me at evan.bishop888@gmail.com_

 ## Technologies Used